sgmalik/mobile-dev-final/slides.md

 ## What It Does (POC)
 - Scan or paste notes → extract text with Vision
-- Send text to LLM → generate Q/A + cloze cards
+- Send text to LLM → generate Q/A
 - Review, edit, and approve
 - Practice with simple spaced repetition